Industry News

 In Kenya, it operates a clinker and cement grinding plant in Kaloleni and a cement grinding plant at Athi River.
 The company imports, manufactures, and sells cement in Rwanda through its entirely owned subsidiary Kigali Cement Company.

-In Tanzania, ARM runs limestone, clinker and cement plants through its subsidiaries Maweni Limestone Limited and ARM Tanzania.
+In Tanzania, ARM runs limestone, clinker, and cement plants through its subsidiaries Maweni Limestone Limited and ARM Tanzania.

 Unlike Devki, Dangote wanted to acquire the entire business, while Raysut placed a bid for a 70 per cent stake in the company.

-According to George Weru, one of the administrators for ARM, the sale of the business in small portions will help deliver better value to creditors while safeguarding the interests of all stakeholders.
+According to George Weru, one of the administrators for ARM, the sale of the business in small portions will help deliver better value to creditors while safeguarding the interests of stakeholders.

 “The signing of (deal) marks an important moment for the delivery of our mandate …to realise value for the creditors, ensure continuity for the business and its suppliers and in the process safeguard the jobs of its employees through a going concern sale.”